tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 __ cxcmd:isolde\ start

-Perhaps the first thing you might notice is that all the C-alpha atoms in the model have suddenly turned into green spheres:
+You will notice is that all the C-alpha atoms in the model have suddenly turned into green spheres:

 .. figure:: images/rama_markup.jpg